-The new Employment Tribunal process is designed to stop claims which have little or no chance of success.
+The employment tribunal process is designed to stop claims which have little or no chance of success.

-A judge will look at all claims that are received to see if there are enough grounds for taking them further.
-They will strike out any claims which they don't believe will succeed.
+A judge will look at all claims to see if there are enough grounds for taking them further.
+They will strike out any claims which they don't think will succeed.

-It's important if you want to make a claim that you have enough evidence to convince the judge that your case should be heard.
+It's important that you have enough evidence to convince the judge that your case should be heard.

-If the judge does strike out your claim, you can ask for a review of the decision but this is unlikely to change if you can't provide any more evidence to change their minds.
+If the judge does strike out your claim, you can ask for a review of the decision.
+This is only likely to succeed if you can provide more evidence to change their minds.

 Will your employer pay you the compensation you're owed if you win your claim?

 Government research suggests that just over half of people who win an employment tribunal never get their payments in full.
-You may win your case but still end up out of pocket.
+You may win your case but still not get what you're owed.

 It's important to think about whether you're actually going to get any money if you win.